ELMehdiNaor/The-Complete-2022-Software-Testing-Bootcamp/3-Test Case Writing [Beginner]/README.md

 - **Actual Result**
 - **Status**
 ## Best Practice for writing good Test Case Example
-While autoring test cases there are a few impotant pointers that should be kept in mind:
+While autoring test cases there are a few important pointers that should be kept in mind:
 - **Test Cases need to be simple and transparent**
 - **Create Test Case with End User in Mind**
 - **Avoid test case repition**